 Search sets can be personal (visible only to the author) or shared (visible to anyone on the project).

-A box that crops the 3D model to create a view that shows the box content and hides the rest.
+A box that crops a 3D model to create a view that shows the box content and hides the rest.

 A plane that cuts a 3D model into two parts to create a view where one of the parts is hidden.

 A tool that lists the values of favorite properties for selected objects.